amys8/wi21-cse110-lab4/part1/part1.md

     - D. student\['Favorite Teacher'\].name
     - E. student.courseLoad\[0\]
 14.
-    - A. \'32\' because the values are converted to strings and then concatenated.
+    - A. \'32\' because the values are converted to strings '3' and '2' and then concatenated.
-    - B. 1 because the values are converted to numbers and subtracted.
+    - B. 1 because the values are converted to numbers 3 and 2 and then subtracted.
     - C. 3 because the values are converted to numbers, with null becoming 0, and then added.
-    - D. \'3null\' because the values are converted to strings and then concatenated.
+    - D. \'3null\' because the values are converted to strings '3' and 'null' and then concatenated.
     - E. 4 because the values are converted to numbers, with true becoming 1, and then added.
     - F. 0 because the values are converted to numbers, with false becoming 0 and null becoming 0, and then added.
-    - G. '3undefined' because the values are converted to strings and then concatenated.
+    - G. '3undefined' because the values are converted to strings '3' and 'undefined' and then concatenated.
     - H. NaN because the values are converted to numbers, with undefined becoming NaN, and so subtracting the two returns NaN.
 15.
     - A. true because 2 is converted to a number and 2 is greater than 1.
     - B. false because the strings are compared in lexicographic order and the first character of '2' is not less than the first character of '12'.
     - C. true because 2 is converted to a number and 2 equals 2.
-    - D. false because 2 and '2' are not of the same type.
+    - D. false because 2, a number, and '2', a string, are not of the same type.
     - E. false because true is converted to a number and 1 does not equal 2.
     - F. true because Boolean(2) returns true, so they are of equal value and type.
 16. == converts the values to the same type and then checks if they are equal while === strictly checks if the two are of both equal value and equal type.